 *Please note, information regarding medication has not currently been verified by our Expert Network.

-- Selective serotonin reuptake inhibitors (SSRIs) like Celexa, Paxil, Prozac, Lexapro, and Zoloft.
-Serotonin is a neurotransmitter that carries signals between brain cells, and it’s been linked to feelings of happiness.
+- Selective serotonin reuptake inhibitors (SSRIs) like Celexa, Paxil, Prozac, Lexapro and Zoloft.
+Serotonin is a neurotransmitter that carries signals between brain cells, and it’s been correlated with mood regulation.
 SSRIs basically work by blocking the reabsorption of serotonin in the brain, which makes more serotonin available.

 Your doctor will determine which medication and dosage are best for your particular symptoms, then prescribe generic or brand-name pills.